aryan-r22/Bridgei2i-InterIIT_2021/README.md

 ### 6. Evaluation Datasets
 Comprises of evaluation dataset as provided.

+### 7. Results
+Contains position standings for the entire event.

 ## Team Members and their contribution:

 Team Leader - **Aryan Verma**